FuelLabs/sway/docs/src/advanced/traits.md

 }
 ```

-The syntax of supertraits is in the trait declaration using a `:` in the trait name, followed by the traits which the super trait requires.
+To require a supertrait, add a `:` after the trait name and then list the traits you would like to require and separate them with a `+`.

 ## Use Cases